kennethwty/vanilla-javascript/README.md

 # Vanilla Javascript 30

-Build 30 simple javascript projects with pure vanilla javascript, inspired by instructor Wes Bos.
+Build 30 simple javascript projects with pure vanilla javascript, learning from instructor Wes Bos.

 ## Screenshots of the Projects: